Gonza10V/clever-vista/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

 I’m a postdoctoral researcher at the Genetic Logic Lab, led by Chris Myers at the University of Colorado Boulder.
-My research include Synthetic Biology, Genetic Design Automation (GDA), Artificial Intelligence, Computational Biology, Lab automation, Software Development and Data Standardization.
+My research include Synthetic Biology, Artificial Intelligence, Computational Biology, Lab automation, Software Development and Data Standardization.

 I’m currently developing a connected and automated DBTL cycle for SynBio using standardized DNA parts, software tools and lab automation in bacteria.
-I aim at creating platforms to engineer biological systems across scales using a computational-experimental integration in automated data-driven synthetic biology workflows with digital twins for host-microbiome.
+I aim at creating platforms to engineer biological systems across scales using a computer-aided automated data-driven synthetic biology workflows with digital twins for bacterial biofilms and host-microbiome interactions.

-I had leadership positions in different SynBio communities as SBOL Editor, iGEM Engineering Committee, NEUK SynBio Co-chair, IWBDA program committee, and Nona Talks organization.
-Previously I participaed as student representative and project leader at IIBMers in Chile.